The state of Louisiana provides several veteran benefits. This page explains them.

 Louisiana Title 29 Dependents Educational Assistance

-The deceased veteran must have been a resident of the State of Louisiana for at least 12 months immediately preceding entry into service.
+The deceased veteran must have been a resident of Louisiana for at least 12 months immediately preceding entry into service.
 The living veteran must have lived in the state for at least 24 months prior to the child being admitted into the program.

 The surviving spouse has 10 years to use the benefit, the child must be between the ages of sixteen and twenty-five to be eligible.

 National Guard Tuition Waiver